eloinoel/Age-of-Aesteria/README.md

 - Send your knights into battle
 - Cast magic to buff your troops or let fire rain upon your foes
   - VoiceRecognition: "Meteorhagel", "Lichtsegen", "Höllenfeuer"; in english: "meteor", "blessing", "fire"
+  - Meteorhagel/Meteor: Starts are meteor rain which only hits the enemy units.
+  - Lichtsegen/Blessing: Give a buff to all allied units at a targeted area, which increases their attack damage, movement speed and health regeneration for a short period of time.
+  - Höllenfeuer/Fire: Spawns a hellfire at the targeted location which damages all units standing in the area of the spell for 5 seconds.
+- Every Unit or spell costs crystals to use.
+Initially you have 60.
+You get crystals back over time or by killing enemy units.

 <h3>Lore</h3>